Halifax Harvest Days

 - Viewing farm exhibits and period demonstrations such as the sawmill, peanut threshing, corn shucking, and live farm animals.

 - Listening to music and watching entertainment throughout the day on the outdoor amphitheater

 - Learning at educational Exhibits area at the Rosenwald School, which highlights the services available to all Halifax County citizens

 - Walking through the early 1900's Farm House to reminisce how our ancestors lived

 - Visiting the Agricultural Museum to view the cotton display, farm tools and equipment, and glimpse pictures of honored military

-Admission to and parking for the festival is free, however, various events will have a cover charge.
+Admission to and parking for the festival is free.

 - Take Exit 168 off Interstate 95.